What is the Transaxle Design?

 What is the Transaxle?

 The word transaxle is a combination of the words transmission and axle.
-And as the name suggets, the transaxle is a device that combines the functions of the transmission, axle, and differential into a single unit.
 In a front-engine, rear-wheel drive car, the engine and the transmission are usually located at the front.
-However, in a transaxle configuration, the engine is mounted at the front, while the transmission is at the rear.
+However, in a transaxle configuration, the engine is mounted at the front and the transmission at the rear.
 This solution provides great weight distribution and is therefore used especially in sports cars.

 Porsche’s “transaxle era” began in 1976 with the introduction of the Porsche 924.
 This was Porsche’s first front-engine, rear-wheel drive model.
 The Porsche 928, which was created at the same time as the 924, was unveiled a year later.
 The transaxle structure was chosen to improve the car’s weight distribution.
 The engine transmits power to the rear axle via a driveshaft housed in a rigid cover pipe.